georgekinnear/rigour-insight-students/README.md

 > Second, students may not have developed an aesthetic sense in which they appreciate insight in ways which are regularly discussed by mathematics educators.
 > Lastly, insight may not be a coherent and well-defined construct after all.

+This project is licensed under the terms of the [MIT license](LICENSE.md).

 ## Data
 Raw data is stored in these folders:
 * data-study-1